passsy/spot/README.md

   testWidgets('complex test', (tester) async {
     timeline.mode = TimelineMode.off;
-    /* long setup which should not be recorded */ timeline.mode = TimelineMode.reportOnError;
+    /* a long setup which should not be recorded */ timeline.mode = TimelineMode.reportOnError;

     // relevant test code